Retin-a Cream

 Retin-a Cream Properties

-• Mechanism Of Action: Increases cell turnover and unclogs pores
+• Mechanism of action: Promotes skin cell turnover and prevents pores from clogging.

-• Recommended Dosage: Apply a pea-sized amount to affected areas once daily at bedtime
+• Recommended Dosage: Apply a thin layer once daily at night, as directed by a physician.

 Retin-a Cream Drug Class